-We would like for the universities to come up with a plan as to how to use those funds - whether it be deferred maintenance of existing facilities, critical campus infrastructure, campus safety and security, student welfare (including opportunities identified by the Board) student financial aid, or other Board-adopted SUS operating LBR issues.
-These plans would be approved by the board of trustees and then submitted to the Committee in January for approval.
+We would like for the universities to come up with a plan as to how to use those funds - whether it be deferred maintenance of existing facilities, critical campus infrastructure, campus safety and security, student welfare (including opportunities identified by the Board) student financial aid, and other Board-adopted SUS operating LBR issues.
+The idea would be that these funds would stay at the university, frozen in the carry forward account, then once we go through an approval process here, then it would be released to the universities.